lachlansimpson/cartodb/cartodb-first_steps.rst

 ----------

 The slider is the main way to interact with your data and map through the web.
+The purpose of many tabs in the right hand column are self evident - SQL gives you the opportunity to write your own queries, CSS gives you the chance to modify the design.

 .. image:: imgs/the_slider.png